 and violence, and addressing race-based scapegoating individually and collectively.

 Report a Hate Crime or Intervene as a Bystander

-News Sources on Anti-Asian Acts of Aggression and Violence
+News Sources and Op-Ed's on Anti-Asian Acts of Aggression and Violence

 - "Asian Americans Report Rise in Racist Attacks Amid Pandemic," PBS NewsHour, April 1, 2020 - 6-minute video presenting information of spread of anti-Asian attacks and interview with Cynthia

 Choi, co-executive director of Chinese for Affirmative Action of San Francisco.

 - "When Xenophobia Spreads Like A Virus," National Public Radio's Code Switch, 4 March 2020 - article on prevalence of anti-Asian hostility and attacks across the U.S. and in other countries,

 and 25-minute podcast with historian Prof. Erika Lee on the prevalence of anti-Asian scapegoating today and in U.S. history

 - "How to contain the virus of racism during coronavirus outbreak," Sherry Wang.
 Op-Ed, San Fancisco Chronicle, 12 February 2020 - personal strategies for handling micro-aggression,

 verbal assaults, and hostility